sipgate/dachlatten/Readme.md

 Shared Toolbox of battle-proven bits and pieces of code to help with wrangling Kotlin/Android code.

-Think of the modern-day variant of Louis CAD's [Splitties Library][splitties] or [Apache Commons][commons] if that's your jam, just with Coroutines and Compose.
+Think of it as the modern-day variant of Louis CAD's [Splitties Library][splitties] or [Apache Commons][commons] if that's your jam, just with Coroutines and Compose.

 ## Future plans and contributions